navneet058/python-text-extractor/README.md

+How to run the program.

+After installing all the pacakges, run the below command

+<h1> python python-text-extractor.py </h1>

 If you find this resource is useful to you,so don't forgot it to share with other one or If you have any suggestion regarding this , please drop(ping) me at my email address: navneet058@gmail.com